philipturner/transimpedance-amplifier/README.md

   - Bypass/decoupling capacitors are intentionally omitted at this stage.
   - The exact resistor values for the AD8615 voltage divider are omitted at this stage.
 Also not worrying about whether the two polarities of the divider cross through the GND net.
 - Calculate the expected noise (e.g. Johnson noise from resistors in 2nd stage), bandwidth of the oscilloscope ADC, and consider electromagnetic shielding.
   - Consider an artificial bandwidth limiter with a transfer function similar to the ADS8699.
+This probably requires another IC.
+Good practice in selecting arbitrary op-amps for real world situations of need.
   - Calculate the leakage current at the physical current input junction + corresponding reversible DUT port.
 Compare the leakage current to the noise floor.
 - Prepare a list of through-hole DUT components.
 Elaborate on whether it's a single DUT port for all 2&ndash;3 amplifiers, or a separate port for each.